chill389cc/AI-SQL-Gen/README.md

 # BYU CS452 Natural Language DB with AI
-Project by Caleb Hill, Jake Shilling, and Kevin Kinney.
+Project by Caleb Hill, Jake Schilling, and Kevin Kinney.

 > The following lines are from the template repo.
 ## Example SQL Lite DB with Python Client